MicrosoftDocs/customer-insights/ci-docs/create-environment.md

 1. Choose where to store the Customer Insights data:

    - **Customer Insights storage**: Data storage is managed automatically.
 It's the default option and unless there are specific requirements to store data in your own storage account, we recommend using this option.
-   - **Azure Data Lake Storage**: Your own Azure Data Lake Storage account to store the data so you have full control where the data is stored.
+   - **Azure Data Lake Storage Gen2**: Your own Azure Data Lake Storage account to store the data so you have full control where the data is stored.
 Follow the steps in [Use your own Azure Data Lake Storage account](own-data-lake-storage.md).

    :::image type="content" source="media/data-storage-environment.png" alt-text="Choose the preferred option to store your data.":::